-Tick Size and Value Trading Definitions
+Tick Size and Tick Value Definitions and Examples

-For example, if you bought three contracts of the S&P 500 E-mini at 1623.25, and the price rises to 1624.25, the price went up four ticks, so you are making $12.50 x 3 contracts x 4 ticks = $150.
-If the price declines to 1620, then you have lost 13 ticks, so you are losing $12.50 x 3 contracts x -13 ticks = -$487.50.
+For example, if you bought three contracts of the E-mini S&P 500 at 1623.25 and the price rises to 1624.25, you will have gained $150.
+That's because the price went up four ticks, so you would multiply $12.50 x 4 ticks x 3 contracts, which equals $150.
+If the price declines to 1620, you would have lost $487.50.
+The price went down 13 ticks, so you would multiply $12.50 x 13 ticks x 3 contracts, which equals $487.50.

-Since stocks typically trade in 100 share units (called a 'lot') for each cent the price moves, you stand to make or lose $1 on each 100 shares you own.
+Since stocks typically trade in 100-share units called lots, for every cent the price moves, you stand to make or lose $1 on each lot.

 Why Tick Size and Tick Value Matter